Killiane Castle - County Wexford

 No dinners, but breakfast is wonderful and the Mernaghs direct guests to the best local choices for evening meals.

 A marvellous experience – too good just for a stop en route to the ferry (although that might be a useful introduction), it deserves a proper break.

 Wexford, Co.
 Wexford

-Just a few miles from Wexford town, Kathleen and Jack Mernagh’s magical farm B&B is the perfect place for stressed townies, especially with children in tow – a real castle, a 17th century house to stay in, and lots to do.
+Just a few miles from Wexford town,the Mernagh family’s magical farm B&B is the perfect place for stressed townies, especially with children in tow – a real castle (that may be climbed, with care, to the very top), a 17th century house ... more...